I'm going to let you in on a little secret: Not all the content you create has to be 100% original.

 What do you want your audience to learn after reading your curated blog post?
 How do you want to offer unique value with your curated content?
 You can write quick notes for this section.

 What content matters to your audience that you don’t have the time or resources to create?
-Take a look at these ideas for valuable curated content, then jot down the content types or resources you plan to compile for your post in your template.
+Take a look at these ideas for high-performing blog posts.
+Then jot down the content types or resources you can curate to support your post ideas.
 Are they videos?
 Slideshows?
 Charts and graphs?
 Links to articles or ebooks?

-You don’t have to pick the perfect title before your blog post is done, but it definitely helps to jot down a few ideas to help keep you focused during the writing process.
+You don’t have to pick the perfect title before you finish your blog post, but it helps to jot down a few ideas to help keep you focused during the writing process.

-At HubSpot, we call this a working title -- a title that you can "work" off of that guides your post and helps you resist the urge to ramble off into a million different directions.
+At HubSpot, we call this a working title — a title that you can "work" off of that guides your post.
+This technique can also help you resist the urge to ramble off in a million different directions.
 Once the post is complete, we usually fine-tune it to ensure the title accurately reflects the post content, grabs potential readers’ attention, and is optimized for search.